hacknicole/Social-Network-Ads-using-PythonFlask/README.md

 # Render
 <p align="justify"> Render is a unified cloud to build and run all your apps and websites with free SSL, global CDN, private networks, and automatic deploys from Git.
-Based on this, I have created a live deployment of <a href="https://dashboard.render.com/"> Dashboard in Social Network Ads</a> which allows the user to enter details such as UserId, Age, and Estimated Salary and predict the output whether the user has purchased the product or not using FlaskApp and Machine Learning.</p>
+Based on this, I have created a hosted website in Social Network Ads which allows the user to enter details such as UserId, Age, and Estimated Salary and predict the output whether the user has purchased the product or not using FlaskApp and Machine Learning.</p>

+Hosted Webiste: <a href="https://social-network-ads.onrender.com/"> Purchase Prediction </a>